munin-monitoring/contrib/README.md

 And, it serves as an incubator of SVN `trunk/contrib` :-)

+# contrib/samples/ - 3rd-party examples of configs

+This serves as a repository for examples of various configs.
+You know, the ''learn by example'' way of doing things.

 ## Notes to contributors

 We like to have ''elementary'' commits (a good rationale is : one per Changelog entry), as it is much easier to manage for reviewing.
 Debugging is also usually easier that way.